Port of Le Havre: Cruise

-Cruise liner Star princess in port of Le Havre.
+Cruise liner Star Princess in port of Le Havre.

 The port of Le Havre can accommodate all sizes of world cruise liners.

 Le Havre is one of the UNESCO cities.
 Due to its geographical location, on the Seine River mouth, at the entrance of the Channel, Le Havre is a gateway to Normandy and Paris.

-In 2010, Le Havre cruise port hosted 70 calls and 130,000 passengers and should, in 2011, accommodate 90 calls and 170,000 (+23%) with several maiden calls, including : AIDASol, Queen Elizabeth, MSC Opera, MSC Magnifica, Mein Schiff 2, Ventura and also calls from Aida Cruises, Costa, Princess Cruise or Cunard Line.
+In 2010, Le Havre cruise port hosted 70 calls and 130,000 passengers and should, in 2011, accommodate 90 calls and 170,000 (+23%) with several maiden calls, including : AIDASol, MS Queen Elizabeth, MSC Opera, MSC Magnifica, Mein Schiff 2, Ventura and also calls from Aida Cruises, Costa Cruises, Princess Cruises or Cunard.

-Le Havre opened a new terminal to accommodate passengers in optimum conditions.
+Le Havre will open a new terminal in 2026 to accommodate passengers in optimum conditions.
 The terminal is fully equipped with a new baggage scanner, baggage handling area and check in counters.

 With the increasing popularity of cruises in Europe, Le Havre is becoming a handy starting port, especially for Northern Europe cruises.